 She graduated from Georgetown University in 1999, where she was a four-year rower, participant in the 1998 NCAA Women’s Rowing Championship and was a recipient of the John Carroll Spirit Award.
 Prior to rowing with the Hoyas, Martin-Doyle rowed at West Side Rowing Club and Nardin Academy in Buffalo, N.Y. where she was a member of both scholastic and national champion crews.

 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.

-Booth earned a Master's Degree in Applied Anatomy and Physiology from Boston University while coaching BU's adult recreational program.
+Patton earned a Master's Degree in Applied Anatomy and Physiology from Boston University while coaching BU's adult recreational program.
 Before moving to Boston, she received her bachelor's degree in sociology from Duke University.

 Originally from Buffalo, N.Y., Patton learned to row at Nichols School and West Side Rowing Club.
 She went on to compete as a four-year member of the varsity eight at Duke University.
 While at Duke, Patton was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
 Patton now serves as a Board member for the Crash-B Sprints.
 Amelia continues to row out of Riverside Boat Club in Cambridge where she serves on the Board of Directors.

 A 2013 graduate of MIT with a degree in nuclear science and engineering, Lauren Ayers will be with the MIT women's lightweight team during the Fall of 2015 as an assistant coach.